-Over the following decades, frightened residents spoke of dismal nights when they would hear a shrill whistle followed by a brilliant light, and then the ghost train would burst out of the darkness, hurtling straight towards them.
-The train always seemed to veer off at the last possible moment, disappearing back into the forbidding blackness, the engineer still searching for a place to unload his valuable burden.
+Over the following decades, frightened residents spoke of dismal nights when they hear a shrill whistle followed by a brilliant light, and then the ghost train seemingly bursts out of the darkness, hurtling straight towards them.
+The train always seems to veer off at the last possible moment, disappearing back into the forbidding blackness, the engineer still searching for a place to unload his valuable burden.

 So enjoy that quiet, peaceful lake – but take care!
 You never know when the ghost train will come screaming towards you down its lonesome, never ending track

 –The Ghost Train–